Working nights is a common part of the modern business world, with at least 12% of the British workforce in such roles.

 Responsibilities as an employer

-- Keep appropriate records.
-You’re required to maintain records to prove that night workers haven’t gone over the recommended working limits under the Working Time Regulations (WTR) 1998.
+- Keep appropriate records: You’re required to maintain records to prove that night workers haven’t gone over the recommended working limits under the Working Time Regulations (WTR) 1998.
 You also need to keep records of health assessments and the dates you offered health assessments.
-All records relating to night workers need to be kept for a minimum of two years.
+Keep all records relating to night workers for a minimum of two years.

-- Carry out risk assessments.
-The Health and Safety at Work etc Act 1974 and the Management of Health and Safety at Work Regulations 1999 set out your duty to do risk assessments to spot hazards and physically and mentally demanding work.
+- Carry out risk assessments: The Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999 set out your duty to do risk assessments to spot hazards and physically and mentally demanding work.

-- Control work hours.
-To comply with the WTR, you should ensure that your night shift workers don’t work in excess of an average of eight hours within a 24 hour period.
+- Control work hours: To comply with the WTR, you should ensure your night shift workers don’t work in excess of an average of eight hours within a 24-hour period.
 You can calculate the average over 17 weeks (or up to 52 weeks if you and your staff agree).

 Recommendations for night shift work

-There are several things you can consider to reduce the possible pitfalls of night shift work, including:
+There are steps you can take to reduce night work hazards, including: